BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 13/08/2023
 ---
 Super pleasant Saturday ☺️.
 In the morning I went with my dad to mow the cemetery, then we had a rehearsal in the afternoon and in the evening my wife and I were chilling out 😉.

+14/08/2023
+---
+Sunday passed quickly.
+Between services, we visited Darek and Kasia Osuch - it was very nice 😉.

+16/08/2023
+---
+Yesterday I didn't write anything because in the morning we packed the car and went to Augustów to the water 👍.
+The weather was perfect ☀️☀️!

+17/08/2023
+---
+Massacre..
+I have a lot of work and my head hurts from all this 🥵.
+I would like to hide somewhere for two weeks 🫣 and rest from everything 😆.

+18/08/2023
+---
+Busy Thursday and it looks like the weekend will be like that as well 🥲 (excluding Sunday 😆).
+I ran 4 km in the morning and then work.

+19/08/2023
+---
+Finally, after a few days of searching for a bug and a solution, I finally managed to come up with something 🤗🤗.
+I'm having a hard time at work right now 😕.

+20/08/2023
+---
+An uncle and his aunt and two grandchildren came to visit our parents ☺️.
+We took care of one of the granddaughters 😅.